apurvkhare/frontend-observability-odyssey/frontend-observability-talk-script.md

 **[SLIDE 1: Title]**

-Good [morning/afternoon], everyone!
-Welcome to our Frontend Observability Odyssey.
+Good evening, everyone!
+I welcome you all to my talk Frontend Observability Odyssey.

 *[Pause for effect]*

-Today, we're going on a journey—not through space, but through the complex world of monitoring, telemetry, and real-world debugging.
+Today, we're going on a journey, through the complex world of monitoring, telemetry, and real-world debugging.
 By the end of this talk, you'll understand how to build truly resilient frontend applications that can tell you exactly what's wrong when things go sideways.

 **[SLIDE 2: About Me]**